This post is also available in: Español

 Queso Fresco (Key-so Fres-co)?
 Yes, Please!

-In Mexican cuisine, queso fresco and crema fresca are two ingredients that are a must-have.
-Especially when making classic recipes like this Mexican cheese soup, also called Caldo de Queso.
+In Mexican cuisine, queso fresco and crema fresca are two must-have ingredients.
+Especially when making classic recipes like this Mexican cheese soup called Caldo de Queso.

 Enjoy this Caldo de Queso at Home!